boun-d/roomly/spec.md

 #### 4. Messages Page
 **Conversation List Screen**
+- Conversation can be group (name is house address), or individual (name is recipient name)
 - UI Elements:
   - Search bar for conversations
   - List of conversation previews with: